-

 Our Collection

-The Hyman Collection includes over 10,000 artworks.
+The Hyman Collection and archive includes over 20,000 artworks.
 It ranges from historic photographs, including major holdings of rare vintage works by Bill Brandt, John Deakin, Kurt Hutton and Edith Tudor Hart, through major international figures such as John Coplans and Susan Hiller, and on to the latest contemporary work by young artists working in photography, especially by women, including Heather Agyepong, Juno Calypso, Arpita Shah and Paloma Tendero.

 The Hyman Collection includes conceptual artists working in photography such as Helen Chadwick, Gilbert and George, Douglas Gordon, Rose Finn-Kelcey, Jo Spence and Jane and Louise Wilson.
 It also includes forms of documentary photography including entire series of works by Anna Fox, Karen Knorr, Daniel Meadows and Paul Seawright.